Proyce/Ramdom-User-ng/README.md

 # Angular App

-This project is an Angular application that [provide a brief description of your application here].
+This project is an Angular application running on Angular 17.

 ## Prerequisites